lukencode/lukencode.github.com/_posts/2018-05-14-simple-webpack-config-to-build-javascript-sass-and-css-using-npm-and-aspnet-core.md

 ---
-title: Simple webpack config to build javascript, sass and css using NPM and ASP.NET Cored
+title: Simple webpack config to build javascript, sass and css using NPM and ASP.NET Core
 date: 2018-04-14
 layout: post
 ---